 Whipped Cream

-I also strongly suggest using powdered sugar instead of granulated sugar, because the small amount of cornstarch in it helps stabilizing the cream.
+I also strongly suggest using powdered sugar instead of granulated sugar because the small amount of cornstarch in it helps stabilize the cream.

 Custard

-Sieving the egg yolks will help preventing egg odor in your custard.
+Sieving the egg yolks will help prevent egg odor in your custard.

 Meringue Cookies